utshavtimsina/NewsPortal/wp-content/plugins/sassy-social-share/readme.txt

 [Bugfix] Email share popup was being triggered in the same bowser tab instead of the new tab [Bugfix] Url of Facebook Debugger in "Troubleshooter" section was broken [Bugfix] Print icon in the "More" popup is using PrintFriendly instead of Print

+= 3.3.11 [20 August 2020] =
+[Improvement] Admin UI improvements

+= 3.3.12 [29 August 2020] =
+[Bugfix] Updating the plugin was causing changes in the CSS files of the plugin even when Logo color of the social share icons was not customized

+= 3.3.13 [6 October 2020] =
+[Bugfix] Clear Bitly cache and Clear share count cache buttons in the Miscellaneous section were showing infinite loading

+= 3.3.14 [18 November 2020] =
+[Bugfix] SMS share was placing // automatically in the Send To section

+= 3.3.15 [10 December 2020] =
+[New] Added Parler share in the social share bar and Parler follow icon in the Social Media Follow Widget [Bugfix] Whatsapp share icon in every share bar was sharing the link of first page on a web page listing multiple articles [Bugfix] CSS for the AMP Social Share icons was also being loaded at the normal web pages [Bugfix] Total shares were appearing with a white background in the standard share bar in the mobile devices [Improvement] Updated Facebook JS SDK being used throughout the plugin to the latest version 9.0

+= 3.3.16 [10 December 2020] =
+[Bugfix] Parler share icon was not appearing at the front-end of the website even after selecting at the plugin options page [Improvement] Updated Facebook JS SDK being used for the social share shortcode and widget to the latest version 9.0

+= 3.3.17 [3 February 2021] =
+[New] Plugin now supports Gab for social sharing and social media follow [Bugfix] Plugin was causing problems when editing the pages and posts in the admin area in some cases [Improvement] Improved Whatsapp and Vkontakte icons for AMP

+= 3.3.18 [3 February 2021] =
+[Improvement] Improved Gab, Whatsapp and Vkontakte logos in the Gab, Whatsapp and Vkontakte share and follow icons [Improvement] CSS improvement for social share icons and social media follow icons [Improvement] Minor improvements

+= 3.3.19 [4 February 2021] =
+[Bugfix] After the last update, the checkbox "Disable Standard/Floating Sharing interface on this post" was appearing checked automatically in the Sassy Social Share section at the post/page edit area

+= 3.3.20 [11 February 2021] =
+* [Improvement] Improved Gab logo
+* [Bugfix] Color of Gab share logo was not changing in the "Rearrange Icons" section at the plugin configuration page when customizing from "Theme Selection" section
+* [Bugfix] Title above the standard share bar was not being translated when using WPML

+= 3.3.21 [29 June 2021] =
+* [Bugfix] Floating share Bar was not appearing at the home page when Yoast SEO plugin was active
+* [Bugfix] Pinterest share icon was not working in AMP
+* [Improvement] Updated the Facebook JS SDK being used to the latest version 11.0
+* [Improvement] Admin UI improvement
+* [Improvement] Widgets enabled from the "Appearance > Widgets" page were causing PHP notices in some cases
+* [Improvement] Compatible with PHP 8

+= 3.3.22 [13 July 2021] =
+* [Improvement] Admin UI improvements
+* [Improvement] Performance improvement of Social Media Follow widget

+= 3.3.23 [29 July 2021] =
+* [New] Added options to export and import plugin configuration

+= 3.3.24 [17 September 2021] =
+* [Important] Fixed PHP Object Injection vulnerability
+* [Improvement] Admin UI improvement

+= 3.3.25 [16 October 2021] =
+* [Improvement] Fixed broken links at the plugin configuration page

+= 3.3.26 [12 November 2021] =
+* [New] Added Gettr social share and social media follow icon
+* [Improvement] Extra CSS files will not be loaded anymore if you change the logo color of icons
+* [Improvement] Updated the Facebook JS SDK being used throughout the plugin to the latest version 12.0
+* [Improvement] Improved HTML of the social share and social media follow icons meeting the W3C standards
+* [Bugfix] Yoolink social share was not working
+* [Bugfix] Whatsapp share was not triggering the app in the mobile device
+* [Bugfix] Selecting "Floating" type in the Follow Icons widget was not triggering the relevant extra options
+* [Security] Fixed XSS vulnerability

+= 3.3.27 [13 November 2021] =
+* [Bugfix] Background color of some social share icons was not correct in the previous update
+* [Bugfix] Threema social share icon was showing the logo of Telegram
+* [Bugfix] Center alignment was not working for the standard social share bar from the last update
+* [Bugfix] PHP warning was being generated in the AMP mode
+* [Bugfix] Pinterest share icon was not functioning since the last update
+* [Improvement] Horizontal sticky share bar was slightly hidden below the bottom of the screen

+= 3.3.28 [14 November 2021] =
+* [Bugfix] Copy Link icon was not functioning
+* [Bugfix] Print icon was not functioning
+* [Bugfix] Gettr share icon was not sharing properly
+* [Bugfix] Mewe, Gettr and Outlook share icons were not working in the More social share popup
+* [Improvement] Minor CSS improvements in the More social share popup

+= 3.3.29 [16 November 2021] =
+* [Bugfix] Fixed Gmail social share icon
+* [Bugfix] Background color of Instagram in the social media follow widget was not changing to multi-colored after changing from the Miscellaneous section
+* [Improvement] Improved logo of WordPress social share icon
+* [Improvement] Performance improvement

+= 3.3.30 [16 November 2021] =
+* [Bugfix] PHP warning was being displayed on updating the plugin if custom logo color was being used in the Theme Selection section at the plugin configuration page

+= 3.3.31 [16 November 2021] =
+* [Bugfix] Icons rendered by the shortcode for Social Media Follow Icons were broken since the version 3.3.26

+= 3.3.32 [23 November 2021] =
+* [Improvement] Code improvement
+* [Improvement] Removed unnecessary CSS from the public.css file
+* [Improvement] Admin UI improvements

+= 3.3.33 [23 November 2021] =
+* [Bugfix] Social share widet, Social Media follow widget and social share icons at BuddyPress pages were causing fatal errors after previous update

+= 3.3.34 [26 November 2021] =
+* [Improvement] Code improvement
+* [Improvement] Admin UI improvement

+= 3.3.35 [2 December 2021] =
+* [Bugfix] Multi-colored background of Instagram icon was not changing if customized from the Theme Selection section
+* [Bugfix] Floating option was not working for the social media follow icons
+* [Bugfix] "More" text was being displayed with the "More" share icon
+* [New] Added an option to align the standard Social Media follow bar to the left, center or right
+* [Improvement] Improved the code of the Social Media Follow widget

+= 3.3.36 [7 December 2021] =
+* [Improvement] Integrating Social Media Follow widget was breaking the functionality at the Widgets page in the admin area in some cases

+= 3.3.37 [9 December 2021] =
+* [Improvement] Added wpml-config.xml file for compatibility with the multi-language translation

+= 3.3.38 [4 January 2022] =
+* [Improvement] Unnecessary CSS file was being loaded at the front-end

+= 3.3.39 [15 March 2022] =
+* [Bugfix] myCRED Points for Linkedin shares were not being rewarded when using <a href="https://www.heateor.com/social-share-mycred/">Social Share myCRED Integration</a> add-on

+= 3.3.40 [24 March 2022] =
+* [Security] Fixed two XSS Vulnerability issues
+* [Bugfix] Right and Bottom counter positions in the Theme Selection section were not working
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 13.0
+* [Improvement] Anchor HTML tag for the More share icon now has an HREF attribute
+* [Improvement] Performmance improvement

+= 3.3.41 [11 May 2022] =
+* [Improvement] Code quality improvement

+= 3.3.42 [23 May 2022] =
+* [Improvement] Code quality improvement